Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Observational Datasets and Likelihood Analysis

 \begin{enumerate} \item \textbf{Thomson scattering optical depth of CMB photons: } Throughout this work (except in \secn{subsec:results_maxboost_nCC_model}), we use the latest measurement of $\tau_\mathrm{el}= 0.0540 \pm 0.0074$ reported by the Planck collaboration \citep{Planck2018}.

-\item \textbf{Global Reionization History: } We utilize estimates of the globally averaged fraction of intergalactic neutral hydrogen ($Q_\mathrm{HI} = 1 - Q_\mathrm{HII} $) at different redshifts derived from Lyman-$\alpha$ absorption studies of distant quasars and galaxies, similar to our previous work \cite{Chakraborty2024,Chakraborty2025}.
+\item \textbf{Global Reionization History: } We utilize estimates of the globally averaged fraction of intergalactic neutral hydrogen ($Q_\mathrm{HI} = 1 - Q_\mathrm{HII} $) at different redshifts derived from analyses of Lyman-$\alpha$ absorption features in the spectra of distant quasars and galaxies using hydrodynamical or semi-numerical simulations, similar to our previous work \citepalias{Chakraborty2024,Chakraborty2026}.
+At $z \lesssim 6$, constraints on $Q_{\rm HI}$ are obtained by comparing the Lyman-$\alpha$ forest opacity fluctuations predicted by the simulations with those measured in quasar spectra \citep{Gaikwad2023}.
+At higher redshifts ($z > 6$), where the Lyman-$\alpha$ forest becomes saturated, the constraints on $Q_{\rm HI}$ are instead determined by modelling the Lyman-$\alpha$ damping-wing absorption observed in the spectra of high-redshift galaxies and quasars \citep{Davies2018, Greig2022, Umeda2023, Durovcikova2024}.

 \item \textbf{Galaxy UV Luminosity Functions:} We make use of observational data for the galaxy UV luminosity function, $\Phi_{\rm UV} (\MUV, z)$, compiled across nine redshifts in the range $5 \leq z < 14$.
-These measurements are obtained from a combination of surveys carried out with the Hubble Space Telescope \cite{Bouwens2021} and the James Webb Space Telescope \cite{Donnan2023, Harikane2023, Bouwens2023, McLeod2024, Donnan2024}.
+These measurements are obtained from a combination of surveys carried out with the Hubble Space Telescope \citep{Bouwens2021} and the James Webb Space Telescope \citep{Donnan2023, Harikane2023, Bouwens2023, McLeod2024, Donnan2024}.